finn-no/maven-dependency-mapper/README.md

 [INFO] no.finntech.cop:client:1.1-SNAPSHOT -> no.finntech:commons-thrift-client:3.1.1
 [INFO] no.finntech.oppdrag-services:iad-model:2013.2-SNAPSHOT -> no.finntech:commons-thrift-client:3.4.3
 [INFO] no.finntech:minfinn:2013.2-SNAPSHOT -> no.finntech:commons-thrift-client:3.4.3
-[INFO] no.finntech:service-user:2013.2-SNAPSHOT -> no.finntech:commons-thrift-client:3.4.3
-[INFO] no.finntech:service-oppdrag:2013.2-SNAPSHOT -> no.finntech:commons-thrift-client:3.4.3
-[INFO] no.finntech:kernel:2013.2-SNAPSHOT -> no.finntech:commons-thrift-client:3.4.3
-[INFO] no.finntech.travelstats:travelstats-collector:1.7.6-SNAPSHOT -> no.finntech:commons-thrift-client:3.2.7
 ...
 [INFO] no.finntech.attribute:attribute-client:1.2.3-SNAPSHOT -> no.finntech:commons-thrift-client:3.3
 [INFO] no.finntech.organisation:organisation-client:1.6-SNAPSHOT -> no.finntech:commons-thrift-client:3.4